 - Email the completed request and proof of ownership as attachments to ARS at firstname.lastname@example.org

-- All submitted Alternative Format Requests should include the course name and section number, title name and edition, and the 10- or 13-digit ISBN.
+- All submitted Alternative Format Requests should include the course name and section number, text title name and edition, and the 10- or 13-digit ISBN.
 Incomplete information can result in conversion of the incorrect title and may delay fulfillment of an Alternative Format Request.

 - Production of materials usually takes up to 2 weeks.
 Students must allow sufficient time to process the requests.
 To expedite fulfillment, a different accessible format may be provided as long as such format is effective in providing access for the student.

 - Braille users must make arrangements to meet with ARS at least 8 weeks prior to start of each semester.
 Depending on the complexity of material, ARS may not be able to acquire the text with limited notice and some material will require a two-semester advance notice.
 Please note that braille materials will be sent to a third party for production.

 - ARS will notify students via email when requested materials are complete.
 Students must retrieve alternative format materials in a timely manner and may be required to sign or reply to the email acknowledging receipt.

 - Students must notify ARS immediately of any changes to class schedules, course syllabi, or if there are any difficulties with your alternative formatted materials.

 - Students must return all alternative text materials and/or leased equipment to ARS on or before the last day of finals.
 Failure to comply may result in a flag being placed on your student record or fees associated with replacing equipment.

 - Materials provided by the ARS may not be reproduced or shared.
 All alternative format files downloaded to a student’s computer must be deleted at the end of the semester.

 - Students must adhere to the UNC Honor Code, set forth in the Instrument, in their use of alternative format materials.